carla-simulator/rllib-integration/README.md

 ## DQN example

 This next section dives deeper into all the files used by the DQN example.
-For this example, ray's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285) is used, and both training and inference, are showcased.
+For this example, Ray's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285) is used, and both training and inference, are showcased.
 The files are as follows:

 * **dqn_train.py** is the entry to the training.
 It has one compulsory argument, which should be the path to the experiment configuration.
-Here, the configuration is parsed and given to ray, along with the experiment and CARLA environment classes.
+Here, the configuration is parsed and given to Ray, along with the experiment and CARLA environment classes.
 * **dqn_example/dqn_config.yaml** is a yaml configuration file.
 This should be the argument given to the _dqn_train.py_ file.
-Both the experiment and CARLA settings, as well as the ray ones can be changed from here.
+Both the experiment and CARLA settings, as well as the Ray ones can be changed from here.
 These will be updated on top of the default ones.
 * **dqn_inference.py** is the script used to start an inference.
-For this example, one argument is needed, the path to a pytorch checkpoint.
+For this example, one argument is needed, the path to a PyTorch checkpoint.
-* **dqn_inference_ray.py** holds the same functionality as the previous inference file but in this case, it is done using the ray library.
-As with the previous file, it also requires a cehckpoint file, which should be automatically be created by the trainer.
+* **dqn_inference_ray.py** holds the same functionality as the previous inference file but in this case, it is done using the Ray library.
+As with the previous file, it also requires a checkpoint file, which should be automatically be created by the trainer.
 * At **dqn_example/dqn_experiment.py**, the experiment class is created, with all the information regarding the action space, observation space, actions and rewards needed for the DQN.
 It is recommended that all experiments inherit from `BaseExperiment`, at **rllib_integration/base_experiment.py**.

 With its structure explain, the next sections will be used to showcase how to run this specific example.